jdcloudcom/en/documentation/Developer-Tools/CodeDeploy/FAQ/FAQ.md

 **Q: Is the command executed by hooks in jdcloud-codedeploy.yml?**

-A: The location option to be filled in by hooks refers to the script location rather than the command itself used for executing the script.
-As a result, please avoid operating commands such as /home/app/control start.
+A: Support, the command option to be filled in by hooks refers to the script location or the command itself used for executing the script.

 **Q: How to handle the cache of the previous deployment task?**